k390983/Othello2/README.md

 ![Othello gif](../assets/othello.gif)

 This is an Othello game with an AI that is able to see 5 turns in the future and place a piece in the best position using  alpha-beta pruning, an optimized version of the min-max algorithm.

 The min-max algorithm is a decision making algorithm that tries to find the optimal move, assuming that the opponent also plays optimally.
 It is often used in turn based, 2 player games.

 Because the min-max algorithm checks every possible move, it is not optimized at all.
 Alpha-beta pruning solves this problem by cutting of branches when a better move already exists, reducing  computation time greatly.

 ## Installation

 1. Download the repository
-2. Run the program by clicking on *Othello.exe*
+2. Run the program by clicking on *Othello2.exe*
-> **If the screen is to big please change the console font size and restart the game.**

 ## How To Play